-B. JUSTIFICATION.
+C. JUSTIFICATION.

-- 1. The Need for the Add-on License - a.
+- 1. The Need for the Graduate Certificate - a.
 On July 9, 2009, the North Carolina State Board of Education approved the establishment of an Elementary Mathematics Add-On License with a program of study, including six courses totaling 18 graduate credit hours, focused on the mathematical knowledge needed for successfully teaching mathematics at the elementary level.
 This program has been designed and is going through the course approval process at seven universities in the North Carolina system, as part of a coordinated effort between the University of North Carolina General Administration (UNCGA) and the North Carolina Department of Public Instruction (NCDPI).
 Courses have been designed by both Arts & Science and College of Education faculty from around the state.
 The coursework helps teachers build the necessary understanding of mathematics, the process of learning mathematics and children's mathematical thinking in order to be strong mathematics teachers.
-To ensure consistency of program, any university approved

-- by the UNC System to offer the program-of-study will need to include all six courses and maintain the fidelity of the course outlines. - b.
+To ensure consistency of program, any university approved by the UNC System to offer the program-of-study will need to include all six courses and maintain the fidelity of the course outlines.

+b.
 There has been a nationwide effort to deepen the knowledge and skills related to teaching mathematics in the elementary school grades.
-The Association for Mathematics Teacher Educators has recently published standards for Elementary Mathematics Specialists (see: http://amte.net/sites/all/themes/amte/resources/EMSStandards_Final_Mar2010.pd f).
-This program of study has been designed to address those standards. - c.
+The Association for Mathematics Teacher Educators has recently published standards for Elementary Mathematics Specialists (see:

+http://amte.net/sites/all/themes/amte/resources/EMSStandards_Final_Mar2010.pd f).
+This program of study has been designed to address those standards.

+- c.
 The North Carolina Board of Education has released new Professional Teaching Standards for Advanced Licensure.
 This program has been designed to address those standards. - d.
-While this statewide program will be offered at 7 different institutions across North Carolina, UNC Charlotte is one of only three schools in the western part of the state (besides Appalachian State University and UNC Greensboro) which is offering the program.
-Due to the population of teachers in the Charlotte area, numerous public school districts, including Charlotte-Mecklenburg Schools, Cabarrus County Schools, and Union County Schools have expressed demand for this program. - 2.
-Elementary Mathematics add-on licensure students may be eligible to apply up to 15 credits from the program of study to the MEd. in Elementary Education as a specialization area.
-Currently, there are no advanced courses for elementary school teachers who are interested in focusing on specific topics in elementary school mathematics. - 3.
-In order to be admitted, students must be currently licensed in either Elementary School (Grades K-6) or in Middle Grades (Grades 6-8) with licensure in Middle School mathematics.
-The 6 courses in the program have one opening course (ELED 6311) and one capstone course (ELED 6316).
-Grades of B or better must be earned in all courses in order to complete the program. - 4.
-These courses include course materials and topics that are equivalent with an advanced studies in Elementary Education with a focus on mathematics teaching and learning.
-The course numbers (6000 level) reflect that.
+While this statewide program will be offered at 7 different institutions across North Carolina, UNC Charlotte is one of only three schools in the western part of the state (besides Appalachian State University and UNC Greensboro) who is offering the program.
+Due to the population of teachers in the Charlotte area, numerous public school districts, including Charlotte-Mecklenburg Schools, Cabarrus County Schools, and Union County Schools have expressed demand for this program. - e.
+These courses include course materials and topics that are equivalent with an advanced degree in Elementary Education with a focus on mathematics teaching and learning.
+The course numbers (6000 level) reflect that. - 2.
+IMPACT. - a.
+The program of study in this proposal will serve those that are interested in continuing their education and deepening their knowledge in content and pedagogy related to elementary school mathematics. - b.

-C. IMPACT.

-- 1. The program of study in this proposal will serve those that are interested in continuing their education and deepening their knowledge in content and pedagogy related to elementary school mathematics.
-The program of study in this proposal will also serve incoming MEd. students in Elementary Education who are interested in focusing on elementary school mathematics as their area of specialization. - 2.
 This program will not have an impact on other existing courses or curricula. - a.
 The courses will be able to be taught in the Fall, Spring, or Summer semesters.
 The courses will be offered using a cohort model, with 1 course being offered each semester until all 6 courses have been offered. - b.
 The content or frequency of offering of other courses will not be affected. - c.
 The enrollment for each course will be capped at 30 students.
 Expected enrollment is between 20-30 students per course. - d.
 Enrollment in other courses will not be affected.
-The population taking these courses are licensed teachers who would only be attending UNC Charlotte to complete the add-on licensure program. - e.
+The population taking these courses is licensed teachers who would only be attending UNC Charlotte to complete the add-on licensure program. - e.
 These courses have not been offered at UNC Charlotte before. - f.
 Other areas of catalog copy will not be affected.